weimingtom/wmt_vn_study/README.md

 ```
 * https://github.com/fybmain/ONScripter-Jh
 https://github.com/fybmain/ONScripter-Jh/tree/for-upstream
+(for jelos version? with jmouse.cpp, but difference from zpgpro version) https://github.com/guangmingwan/ONScripter-Jh-rg351v
 ```
 Bug fix for the dead bitbucket code base SDL2 branch (not by the jh author) for linux fedora building, but it may be not largely changed
 ```